digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 Back in the late 1990s and early 2000s, open source tools were very painful to install and configure.
 Microsoft Windows was also not a huge priority for many open source projects.
 That is the world that the original idea for OPENXTRA Limited was born in late 2002.

 The tools were wildly popular far exceeding my expectations.
 The paid support was really *not* popular.
-In fact, over a period of at least six months we managed to sell a single support contract for the princely sum of around $49.00.
+In fact, over a period of at least six months we managed to sell just a single support contract for the princely sum of around $49.00.
 Not the kind of money that is going to keep four people in rent.

-The upside of this failure is that at least we knew pretty quickly that it wasn't working and that we needed to find something else.
+The upside is that at least we knew pretty quickly that it wasn't working and that we needed to find something else.
 The venture capitalists tell you to fail fast and we *definitely* did that.

 Our one lucky break, in spite of all the effort we put into trying to get it, was that we didn't have any external investors like angel investors or venture capital.
 That would not have been fun.
 We had a small *friends and family* round and they lost all of their investment.
 Those conversations were not the easiest to have and I have no plans to *ever* have them again.